Perkywarcheif/skin-disease/README.md

 		           jupyter notebook runner.ipynb

  **📊 Dataset**

        The dataset used for training and evaluation is included in the repository as skin_disease.csv.
 It contains labeled images of various skin conditions.

  **🤝 Contributing**

 	Contributions are welcome!
 If you have suggestions for improvements or want to add new features, feel free to fork the repository and submit a pull request.

-📄 License
+**📄 License**

       This project is licensed under the MIT License.
 See the LICENSE file for details.

-📬 Contact
+**📬 Contact**

-For any inquiries or feedback, please reach out to [your email address].
+    For any inquiries or feedback, please reach out to anirudh.mamilla1@gmail.com.

 Let's harness technology to make healthcare more accessible and efficient! 🩺💡

-This completes the "Getting Started" section and adds sections for contributing, license, and contact information.
+**This completes the "Getting Started" section and adds sections for contributing, license, and contact information.
 You can adjust the **contact email** and **license** details according to your needs.
-Let me know if you'd like further edits!
+Let me know if you'd like further edits!**